KilianB/Java-Sonos-Controller/README.md

 <p align= "center">
 <img src ="http://blog.vmichalak.com/wp-content/uploads/2017/01/SONOS_controller_header.png" />
 </p>
 A fork of the tremendous sonos controller library originally created by <a href="https://github.com/vmichalak/sonos-controller">Valentin Michalak</a>.

-This repository features an implementation of the <a href="http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf">UPnP 1.1 Event</a> subscription allowing for notification to state changes of the speakers without polling.
+This repository allows to subscribe to the<a href="http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf">UPnP 1.1 Event</a> endpoints allowing to receive continious updates of the devices state.

 # sonos-controller
 Java API for controlling [SONOS](http://www.sonos.com/) players.

 ## Basic Usage